 Whether the crop is windrowed or direct-harvested will depend on the varieties grown, soil types, seasonal conditions, availability of windrowers, and the size and variability of the crop.
-Canola crops that are variable in their maturity or show significant differences in the maturity of the top and bottom pods ideally are windrowed to minimise shattering losses.
+Canola crops that are variable in their maturity or show significant differences in the maturity of the top and bottom pods are ideally windrowed to minimise shattering losses.
 The plant should be windrowed before the lower pods approach shattering stage.

 Like hay cutting, windrowing of canola hastens the maturity of the crop, allowing the top pods to be harvested at the same time as the lower pods.
 By cutting the crop and placing it in a windrow on the stubble, the pods and seeds can dry faster than a standing crop (by as much as 8-10 days).
-Windrowed canola is less susceptible than a standing crop to wind, rain and hail damage, although agronomists query this effect in light crops.
+Windrowed canola is much less susceptible than a standing crop to wind, rain and hail damage.
 In the windrow, seeds will reach a uniform harvest moisture content of 8% within 6-10 days of being cut.